 Ensuring Alignment to Economic Development and Labor Market Trends

-We are excited to see the several ways in which this plan emphasizes alignment to labor market needs, to ground programming and system development.
+We are excited to see how this plan emphasizes alignment to labor market needs, to ground programming and system development.

-- Alignment to business and labor market needs: The plan outlines ways to better identify and align programming to meet employer needs by creating a Business and Employer Advisory Council (Growth Strategy #2) and targeted supply/demand analysis and regional partnership work (Growth Strategy #3).
+- Alignment to business and labor market needs: The plan outlines ways to better identify and align programming to meet employer needs by creating a Business and Employer Advisory Council (Growth Strategy #2), targeted supply/demand analysis, and regional partnership work (Growth Strategy #3).
 As we learned through developing the Perkins Model Programs of Study, conducting thoughtful labor market analysis and employer engagement can help ensure that college and career pathways prepare individuals to enter into growing jobs with family-sustaining wages.

-We are excited to see how these proposed strategies come to life in the coming months and years and look forward to collaborating closely with IBHE, ICCB, and others to bring innovation for equity to scale.
-One key mechanism for driving implementation in these efforts will be to leverage existing collaboratives such as the Illinois 60 by 25 Network to translate the policy vision into on-the-ground practice in communities across the state.
+We are excited to see how these proposed strategies come to life in the coming months and years and look forward to collaborating closely with the Illinois Board of Higher Education, Illinois Community College Board, Illinois Student Assistance Commission, and others to bring innovation for equity to scale.
+One key mechanism for driving implementation in these efforts will be to leverage existing collaboratives, such as the Illinois 60 by 25 Network, to translate the policy vision into on-the-ground practice in communities across the state.
 We will continue to focus on alignment across policy frameworks such as this plan and the PWR Act to best leverage resources to achieve our shared goals.